hbkworld/streaming-spec/complex_types.md

 * real64
 * complex32
 * complex64
-* time (a 64 bit quantity that contains an absolute time given a specific time family)

 ### Array

-An array of members of the same type.
+An array of members of the same data type.
 The number of elements is fixed.

 ~~~~ {.javascript}
 {